AkseliVa/WRKout/README.md

 # WRKout

-WRKout is a mobile app built using React Native to help gym goers and people wanting to workout find exercises and movements that they like.
+WRKout is a mobile app built using React Native and [exerciseDB](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/) to help gym goers and people wanting to workout find exercises and movements that they like.

 ## Technologies